Pentecostalism: Rural Pentecostalism

-Researching Guatemalan peasants and indigenous communities, Sheldon Annis argued that conversion to Pentecostalism was a way to quit the burdensome obligations of the cargo-system.
-Mayan folk Catholicism has many fiestas with a rotation leadership who must pay the costs and organize the yearly patron-saint festivities.
+Researching Guatemalan peasants and indigenous communities, Sheldon Annis argued that conversion to Pentecostalism was a way to quit the burdensome obligations of the Mayan folk Catholicism has many fiestas with a rotation leadership who must pay the costs and organize the yearly patron-saint festivities.
 One of the socially-accepted ways to opt out those obligations was to convert to Pentecostalism.
 By doing so, the Pentecostal Peasant engage in a "penny capitalism".
 In the same lines of moral obligations but with different mechanism economic self-help, Paul Chandler has compared the differences between Catholic and Pentecostal peasants, and has found a web of reciprocity among Catholics compadres, which the Pentecostals lacked.
 However, Alves has found that the different Pentecostal congregations replaces the compadrazgo system and still provide channels to exercise the reciprocal obligations that the peasant moral economy demands.

 Conversion to Pentecostalism provides a rupture with a socially disrupted past while allowing to maintain elements of the peasant ethos.
 Brazil has provided many cases to evaluate this thesis.
 Hoekstra has found out that rural Pentecostalism more as a continuity of the traditional past though with some ruptures.
 Anthropologist Brandão sees the small town and rural Pentecostalism as another face for folk religiosity instead of a path to modernization.
 With similar finding, Abumanssur regards Pentecostalism as an attempt to conciliate traditional worldviews of folk religion with modernity.

 Identity shift has been noticed among rural converts to Pentecostalism.
 Indigenous and peasant communities have found in the Pentecostal religion a new identity that helps them navigate the challenges posed by modernity.
 This identity shift corroborates the thesis that the peasant Pentecostals pave their own ways when facing modernization.

 Pentecostalism in Academia

 At the heart of Pentecostalism's distinctive doctrine is a divergence from the typical understanding of the function of the Holy Spirit in the life of a believer.
 This nuanced approach to the function of the Holy Spirit is based on the Day of Pentecost narrative from Acts 2 and has caused significant tension with other Christian traditions.
-Thus, foundational Pentecostal scholarship explores how a Pentecostal understands the function of the Holy Spirit, the hermenuetical apparatus a Pentecostal may use to interpret and exposit the Day of Pentecost narrative, the resulting Pentecostal ecclessiology and its significance.
+Thus, foundational Pentecostal scholarship explores how a Pentecostal understands the function of the Holy Spirit, the hermeneutical apparatus a Pentecostal may use to interpret and exposit the Day of Pentecost narrative, the resulting Pentecostal ecclessiology and its significance.
 Roger Stronstad with his The Charismatic Theology of St. Luke serves as the progenitor of Pentecostal scholarship.